sinastiller/vegan-travel-food-blog/README.md

 * Montserrat 300 for the body text on the website.

 ### [Imagery](#imagery)
 Imagery is used regarding the travel and food content on the website.
-They are taken of various websites, which are credited down below in the [Credits](#credits) section.
+They are taken from various websites, which are credited down below in the [Credits](#credits) section.

 ### [Wireframes](#wireframes)
 I have used [Adobe XD](https://www.adobe.com/ie/products/xd.html) to create the wireframes.
 Each wireframe stands for the four different .html pages.
 Boxes with an X-line stand for an image.
 Subject is to change during the production of this website.